n0rthface43/Ball/projects/skillcorner-trackingdata/README.md

-# Exploring Tracking Data from SKillCorner and Pitch Control
+# Exploring Tracking Data from SkillCorner and Pitch Control
-# SkillCorner Tracking Data – Pitch Control

 This project contains notebooks for pitch control analysis based on SkillCorner tracking data.
 The main focus is implementing and visualising pitch control models, including frame-by-frame